swfi/swfi.github.io/README.md

 ## Welcome to Arianna's Pages

 As a data enthusiast, Arianna enjoys learning new things, expanding her horizon and taking on new challenges.
 Here she will share the projects done by using open data sources.
-This site intends to keep track of her data journey.
+This site is intended to keep track of her data journey.
 Any advice is greatly appreciated :)

 ### Projects: